 There are two main ways you can find a cancelled driving test.
-The first is to regularly check the DVSA’s website for any cancelled tests, the second is to sign up to our driving test cancellation service that will automatically check and book a short notice driving test on your behalf
+The first is to check the DVSA’s website for any cancelled tests.
+The second is to sign up to our driving test cancellation service that will automatically check and book a short notice driving test on your behalf.

 Your driving license number is over 10 characters and made up of a sequence of letters and numbers.
-It can be found under the date the license was issued.
+You can find the number under the date the license was issued.
 Your driving test number will be on the confirmation email you received from the DVSA when you initially booked your driving test.